Editorial Services for Writers

 - Mystery: cozy, thriller, suspense, crime/murder mysteries

 - Young Adult: romance, fantasy, paranormal, mystery

 - Erotic: romance, M/M, F/F, menage

-Please feel free to contact me below with your info, making sure to include the title of your book, genre, word count, and a brief summary what the book is about.
+Please feel free to contact me: lea AT thewritingjungle DOT com making sure to include the title of your book, genre, word count, tentative date to have edits back to you, and the back cover blurb or a brief summary what the book is about.

 This looks at the overall bigger picture: